-A routine referral occurs when a teacher sends a student to the campus behavior coordinator's office as a discipline management technique.
-The campus behavior coordinator shall employ alternative discipline management techniques, including progressive interventions.
-A teacher or administrator may remove a student from class for a behavior that violates this Code to maintain effective discipline in the classroom.
+A routine referral occurs when a teacher sends a student to the CBC's office as a discipline management technique.
+The CBC shall employ alternative discipline management techniques, including progressive interventions.
+A teacher or administrator may remove a student from class for a behavior that violates this Code of Conduct to maintain effective discipline in the classroom.